marcelo-monteiro/cy_api_automation_example/readme.md

-# Automated API Tests Suite
+# Automated API Tests Suite with Cypress
 These tests suit runs only in local environment.
 All depencies must be installed locally: